-While these values seem to be a bit far from the current best observations by \citet{DAloisio:2016} at $z=5.4$, they are within the $1\sigma$ C.L. found by \citet[][see Table II]{Viel:2013a} when they did a marginalized fit of the 1D flux power spectrum for several parameters which included the mean flux ($\mean{F}=0.148^{+0.024}_{-0.007}$ at $z=5$, and $\mean{F}=0.045^{+0.02}_{-0.001}$ at $z=5.4$)\footnote{This is also in agreement with the marginalized fit done by \citet[][see Table I]{Garzilli:2015} to the same dataset who found $\mean{F}=0.142^{+0.023}_{-0.017}$ at $z=5$, and $\mean{F}=0.054^{+0.014}_{-0.01}$ at $z=5.4$.}.
-Although the lower mean flux measurements from the 1D flux power spectrum could just indicate some fluctuation due to the small number of quasars used to compute the power spectrum at high-$z$, it definitely highlights the relevance of taking into account the mean flux degeneracy whenever one wants to extract any astrophysical or cosmological information from the 1D flux power spectrum.
-We will return to this issue in our discussion of different degeneracies of the 1D flux power spectrum in Section~\ref{sec:disc}.
+While these values seem to be slightly far from the current best observations by \citet{DAloisio:2016} at $z=5.4$, they are within the $1\sigma$ C.L. found by \citet[][see Table II]{Viel:2013a} when they performed a marginalized fit of the 1D flux power spectrum for several parameters that included the mean flux ($\mean{F}=0.148^{+0.024}_{-0.007}$ at $z=5$, and $\mean{F}=0.045^{+0.02}_{-0.001}$ at $z=5.4$)\footnote{This is also in agreement with the marginalized fit made by \citet[][see Table I]{Garzilli:2015} to the same dataset.
+These authors found $\mean{F}=0.142^{+0.023}_{-0.017}$ at $z=5$ and $\mean{F}=0.054^{+0.014}_{-0.01}$ at $z=5.4$.}.
+Although the lower mean flux measurements from the 1D flux power spectrum could just indicate some fluctuation due to the small number of quasars used to compute the power spectrum at high-$z$, it definitely highlights the relevance of taking into account the mean flux degeneracy when any astrophysical or cosmological information from the 1D flux power spectrum is to be extracted.
+We return to this issue in our discussion of different degeneracies of the 1D flux power spectrum in Section~\ref{sec:disc}.